-The loop could be removed, at maximum it should be considered an assignment of
+The loop could be removed, at maximum, it should be considered an assignment of

 This is not implemented yet, as it requires us to track iterators, and their side effects, as well as loop values, and exit conditions.
 Too much yet, but we will get there.

 The condition check should be removed in this case, as its evaluation is not

 This is considered implemented.
-The conditional statement nature is removed if both branches are empty, only the condition is evaluated, and checked for truth (in cases that could raise an exception).
+The conditional statement nature is removed if both branches are empty, only the condition is evaluated and checked for truth (in cases that could raise an exception).

-When the length of the right hand side of an assignment to a sequence can be predicted, the unpacking can be replaced with multiple assignments.
+When the length of the right-hand side of an assignment to a sequence can be predicted, the unpacking can be replaced with multiple assignments.

-This is of course only really safe if the left hand side cannot raise an exception while building the assignment targets.
+This is of course only really safe if the left-hand side cannot raise an exception while building the assignment targets.